alpaka-group/llama/documentation/pages/views.rst

 Datum domain iterating
 ----------------------

-It is trivial to iterate over the array domain, especially using :cpp:`UserDomainRange` and although it is done at run time the compiler can optimize a lot e.g. with tree vectorization or loop unrolling, especially with the beforementioned macros.
+It is trivial to iterate over the array domain, especially using :cpp:`ArrayDomainRange` and although it is done at run time the compiler can optimize a lot e.g. with tree vectorization or loop unrolling, especially with the beforementioned macros.

 It is also possible to iterate over the datum domain.